DylanCore13/post-install-config/README.md

 <h2>Configuration Steps</h2>

-Log in to your osTicket panel that you installed in last lesson
+Log in to your osTicket panel that you installed in last lesson (pre-requisites and installation)

 ![image](https://github.com/user-attachments/assets/c50351f7-58c0-4db7-b4ae-27a6e744a814)